-This guide talks about expat health insurance in the United Arab Emirates, the circumstances it generally covers, and any extra coverage you will need.
+This guide talks about expat health insurance in the United Arab Emirates, the circumstances it generally covers, and any extra coverage you need.

 The UAE has some of the finest healthcare infrastructure in the world and is a major draw for expats looking to move there.
 Health insurance plays a massive role in providing a high level of healthcare in the UAE and is necessary for expats living in Abu Dhabi and Dubai.
 Therefore, this is something that you will come across very quickly.

 This guide includes the following information: